-Recently, the company has launched the AtlasMESH Multi-UAV Communication System, with three unique features: control of multiple UAVs from one ground control station for continual mission operation beyond battery-life limitations through the "UAV Hot Swap,” video stream from one UAV to numerous ground control stations or smartphones, and using an AtlasPro UAV as a physical relay.
+Recently, the company launched the AtlasMESH Multi-UAV Communication System.
+This incorporates three unique features: control of multiple UAVs from one ground control station for continual mission operation beyond battery-life limitations through the "UAV Hot Swap”; video stream from one UAV to numerous ground control stations or smartphones; and the use of an AtlasPro UAV as a physical relay.

-On R&D field, The company is currently testing the additional AI-based module for its line of UAVs, which would enhance operational and data analytics DIB capabilities.
+With regard to R&D, the company is currently testing the additional AI-based module for its line of UAVs, with the intention of enhancing operational and data analytics DIB capabilities.

-The additional products of Atlas dynamics represent lucrative opportunities for growth and expansion into other DIB applications and uses in the very next future.
-Among those:
+Atlas Dynamics’ extended product line represents lucrative opportunities for growth and expansion into other DIB applications and uses in the very near future.
+Notable among this line are the following: